NOV. 2019 UPDATE

 The American Legion also provides a long list of resources for veterans, many of which are handled by the State of South Carolina, independent organizations and non-profit groups.
 You can find that list here.

-McGowan, Hood & Felder, LLC supports the men and women who fight for our democracy.
+McGowan, Hood, Felder & Phillips, LLC supports the men and women who fight for our democracy.
 We support the families they must leave behind to do so.
 If you need help, we are here.
 Please call 803-327-7800 or fill out this form to schedule a free consultation with a member of our team.

 Randy is the former President of the South Carolina Association for Justice.
 He has been certified by the American Board of Professional Liability as a specialist in Medical Malpractice Law which is recognized by the South Carolina Bar.
 Randy has also been awarded the distinction of being a “Super Lawyer” 10 times in the last decade.
 He has over 25 years of experience helping injured people fight back against corporations, hospitals and wrong-doers.

 Read more about S. Randall Hood